Upcoming Shows

 Friday August 14, 20268:00pm $20.00

-Signify is a Chicago-based ensemble that plays the music of Porcupine Tree.
+Signify is a Chicago-based ensemble that plays the music of Porcupine Tree and Steven Wilson.
 We dive deep into the band's amazing catalogue of songs and play many of the longer cuts.

 Scattered Hamlet